alondmnt/joplin-plugin-tag-navigator/README.md

 ### Tag insertion

 - You may insert a tag into the note editor by:
+    - Shift+clicking on a tag in the navigation panel.
     - Starting to type a tag in the search panel, and pressing `Shift+Enter`.
     - Right-clicking on a tag in the search panel, and selecting `Insert tag`.